 Directors

-Founder
+Founder and Co-Director

-Léonard Pongo (b.
-1988) is a visual artist and filmmaker based between the DRC and Belgium.
+Léonard Pongo is a visual artist and filmmaker based between the DRC and Belgium.
 He is renowned for his mixed-media installations that integrate textile, photography, various printing techniques, and moving images.
 In 2023, he was a Blackrock Senegal resident and is currently an associate researcher at the Academy of Fine Arts in Antwerp and teaches at the Academy of Fine Arts in Kinshasa.
 His monograph, ‘The Uncanny’, was published by Gostbooks in August 2023.
 Pongo’s recent projects include ‘Primordial Earth’ and the upcoming film Tales from the Source, which will premiere in the fall 2024.

 Francis Nii Obodai Provençal is based in Accra, Ghana, and Maputo, Mozambique.
 He works with photography, audio, and text, focusing on using photography to record and celebrate the unseen and everyday aspects of life in Africa.
 His profound interest in how the past is remembered is partly influenced by aphantasia, a condition that prevents him from forming mental images.